avantrec/soco-cli/README.md

 If accessing the HTTP server from another machine on the network, make sure that your firewall allows incoming TCP requests on your chosen port.

-The server will log requests and their associated HTTP response codes, e.g.:
+For each request, the server will output the equivalent `sonos` command line (if applicable) and exit code/error, followed by the URL requested and the HTTP response code, e.g.:

 ```
-INFO:     127.0.0.1:51016 - "GET / HTTP/1.1" 200 OK
+SoCo-CLI: Command = 'sonos Study volume', exit code = 0
 INFO:     127.0.0.1:51017 - "GET /study/volume HTTP/1.1" 200 OK
+SoCo-CLI: Command = 'sonos Study volume 30', exit code = 0
+INFO:     127.0.0.1:64948 - "GET /Study/volume/30 HTTP/1.1" 200 OK
 ```

 The server will continue running until stopped using CTRL-C (etc.).